Realtor.com: News Corp era

 In August 2020, Realtor.com launched a digital tool to help people assess the risk of flooding to a home over the course of a 30-year mortgage.
 In May 2022, Realtor.com added wildfire risk data to the online tool.
 Both integrations were a result of collaboration with the First Street Foundation, a nonprofit research and technology organization that uses data and technology to predict climate-related risks.

 As of mid-2020, Realtor.com was receiving approximately 68 million unique users per month The same year, Move purchased software company Avail.
 Avail provides tools used by landlords such as creating and marketing listings as well as collecting rent and maintenance requests.

 In 2021, it was reported as the number one real estate listings website and second most visited.

-In June of 2022 Move acquired UpNest.com to expand its seller strategy.
+In June 2022, Move acquired UpNest.com to expand its seller strategy.
 UpNest algorithmically matches real estate customers with multiple agents in their area.
 Since UpNest's launch in 2013 approximately 1 million agent proposals have been submitted on the UpNest platform.
 In 2018 and 2019, UpNest was ranked on Deloitte's Technology Fast 500 as #85 and #116, respectively.

+On February 10, 2025, it was reported that Realtor.com had relocated its headquarters from Santa Clara to Austin, Texas.

 Marketing

 Elizabeth Banks became a spokesperson for Realtor.com in 2015, appearing in the company's YouTube series targeting millennials buying their first home.
 Her first commercial for the company was directed by Fred Savage.
 A subsequent campaign, "The Home of Home Search", launched in April 2018.

-Realtor.com's current campaign, "Homes for Every Home Buyer" uses the tagline "to each their home".
+Realtor.com's 2021 advertising campaign, "Homes for Every Home Buyer" uses the tagline "to each their home".
 One ad features rapper Big Boi in "Our First Big Boi House", which depicts first-time homebuyers of color and celebrates Black homeownership.
 The website's advertising campaigns have been recognized by Adweek, the Online Marketing Media and Advertising (OMMA) Awards, and the Webby Awards for their creativity, use of talent, and digital advertising.

+In 2025, Realtor.com launched the "Nearly Home" campaign featuring country singer and actress Reba McEntire.